My grandpa turns 90 years old in a few days. Honestly, I can’t believe that he’s 90, and neither would you if you met him.

 My grandpa grew up with an eye on the future, biding his time until he was old enough to leave.
 He knew that if he could survive his childhood that any other struggles he faced were small potatoes.

-No matter the adversity or temptation, he kept his eye to the future and the larger goal.
+No matter the adversity or temptation, he kept his eye on the future and the larger goal.